Murder (2004 film): Soundtrack

 The music was composed by Anu Malik.
 The lyrics were penned by Sayeed Quadri and Rahat Indori.
 According to the Indian trade website Box Office India, with around 22,00,000 units sold, this film's soundtrack album was the year's fourth highest-selling.
-The song "Jana Tere Pyaar" is not portrayed in the film.
-The song "Kaho Na Kaho" is taken from the 2000-released Arabic language classic "Tamally Maak" by the Egyptian pop star Amr Diab, whose lyrics are also featured in the song.
+The song "Jana Tere Pyaar" was copied from Bangladeshi Singer Shafin Ahmed's song "Firiye Dao".
+The song is not portrayed in the film.
+The song "Kaho Na Kaho", sung by Amir Jamal from Pakistan, is taken from the 2000-released Arabic language classic "Tamally Maak" by the Egyptian pop star Amr Diab, whose lyrics are also featured in the song.